 The hackle shape, and the heavy hackle, act like a sea anchor or drogue chute (an underwater parachute), resisting the pull of the line.
 That helps minimize line sag and allows a tenkara angler to keep his line tighter and off the water's surface.
-Actually, I believe that is the primary reason for the reversed hackle.
+I believe that is the primary reason for the reversed hackle.

 The Italian Valsesiana and the Japanese tenkara both utilize long rods with light lines tied to the rod tip.
 I do not believe that it is coincidence that anglers in both counties developed reverse hackle flies by coincidence.
 I think the rod, the line and the fly act together as a system, with the reverse hackle shape being an integral part of that system.
-Not all traditional tenkara flies were reverse hackled, but many were and are to this day.

 The step-by-step sequence here shows such a fly, tied with a partridge feather for the hackle and Pearsall's Hot Orange Gossamer silk thread.
-I'll often use a brown feather for both the Partridge and Orange and the Partridge and Green, and a grey feather for the Partridge and Yellow and the Partridge and Red (which is not a standard pattern, but is and adaptation of Michael Hackney's favorite brookie fly, which uses a red thread body and grizzly hackle).
+I'll often use a brown feather for both the Partridge and Orange and the Partridge and Green, and a grey feather for the Partridge and Yellow and the Partridge and Red (which is not a standard pattern, but is an adaptation of Michael Hackney's favorite brookie fly, which uses a red thread body and grizzly hackle).

 1. Start the thread at the eye and wrap back about 1/4 of the way to the bend.
 For a size 12 or 14 hook and Pearsall's Gossamer silk thread, I use 11 wraps.